8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221115/content.md

 Again, I think this demonstrates what we hope to see when you’re able to keep contributing.

 This was an interesting go with investing.
-For the most part, the market closed on up notes, which the 15, 35, 50 would divided among fractional shares, 2 cents over the previous close, and 1 percent down from the previous close.
-On the first 3 days of trading usually only one order would excite.
+For the most part, the market closed on up notes, with the 15, 35, 50 divided among fractional shares, 2 cents over the previous close, and 1 percent down from the previous close.
+On the first 3 days of trading usually only one order would execute.
 On day 4, however, all three executed, which means more shares and still around the same price because the fluctuations weren’t that crazy day-to-day.

 I’m considering this another confirmation of this approach for both psychological and practical purposes.